felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 Service types such as Uber Eats delivery, restaurant delivery, takeaway, or eat-in might require the corresponding ref code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-Additionally, from this section you can choose to mark Just Eat orders as delivery orders or collection orders.
+Additionally, from this section you can choose to mark Uber Eats orders as delivery orders or collection orders.
 This is useful if you have specific business requirements for financial reporting.

 ### Special Items